Your content management is my business.

 -

 People outside of a retainer looking for consulting can expect a rate of $85-$125 depending on the skills they want to use.
-And people looking for a retainer of hours per month can expect to get their rate as low as $75 an hour.

 In the end, it’s less expensive than hiring 2-3 people to get all the same skills, and you only pay me when I’m actively working.
 My clock stops when I get up to get a snack and gets turned back on when I’m 100% focused on your project.